JHBCS/assignment-0-intro-to-github-FartbertSupreme/README.md

-# :wave: The Ballsack of GitHub
+# :wave: The Toes of GitHub

 ## 🤓 I am super cool

-The goal of this course is to sniff my balls and to jump really high to GitHubs penthouse apartment.
+The goal of this course is to sniff my Toes and to jump really high to GitHubs penthouse apartment.
 We’ll also provide you with cool shoes for further jumping and a few steriods to get you started on our GRIND. 🚀

 ## :octocat: Git and GitHub